SooryaGeorge7/Patient-Manager/README.md

 ## Languages Used

-* Python is predominently used, with the project template having javascript,css and html as well.
+* Python is predominantly used, with the project template having javascript, css and html as well.
-* MarkedDown is used for the README.md and TESTING.md
+* Markdown is used for the README.md and TESTING.md

 ## Frameworks, Libraries and Programs Used